flutter/news_toolkit/README.md

   ...
 ```

-Another way to track analytic event happening on any `Bloc` would be using [AnalyticsEventMixin](https://github.com/VGVentures/google_news_template/blob/e25b4905604f29f6a2b165b7381e696f4ebc22ee/packages/analytics_repository/lib/src/models/analytics_event.dart#L23).
-The mixin can be used to extend eny existing `BlocEvent` which extends `Equatable`.
+Another way to track analytic events happening on any `Bloc` would be using [AnalyticsEventMixin](https://github.com/VGVentures/google_news_template/blob/e25b4905604f29f6a2b165b7381e696f4ebc22ee/packages/analytics_repository/lib/src/models/analytics_event.dart#L23).
+The mixin can be used to extend any existing `BlocEvent` which extends `Equatable`.

 ```dart
 /// Mixin for tracking analytics events.